RJJohnson162/alx-interview/0x02-minimum_operations/README.md

 [Marubi N Richard] - [RJJohnson162]
 License
 This project is licensed under the [ALX SE] - see the LICENSE.md file for details.

-Replace `[Marubi N Richard]` and `[RJJohnson162]` with your own information.
-You can also specify the appropriate license name and link to the license file as needed.